-Peri-implantitis is the result of gum disease, which means that you have deterioration in the bone supporting the implant.
+Peri-implantitis is the deterioration in the bone supporting the implant, a result of poor oral health and gum disease.
 Eventually, the area around the implant will become infected and this will further damage the bone around your tooth.
 Your tooth will then start to loosen.

 How to Make Implants Last Longer

 Luckily, failed osseointegration and peri-implantitis can usually be prevented as they’re influenced by your dental health and lifestyle choices.
 The key is to develop a consistent oral hygiene routine that ensures your implants will last for years to come.
 Here are a few helpful tips.

 It’s important that you treat your implants as you would your natural teeth and have them cleaned regularly.
 This is a great way to prevent plaque from building up around your gum line and causing gum disease.

 Your dentist must monitor the progress of your dental implants.
 Regular dental check-ups can help to ensure that everything is functioning properly.
 X-rays play a huge part in preventive care.
 It’s best to get checkups at least twice per year.